-At present, owing to the inroads that have been made by Liberals and Infidels, most of the Churches pretend to be in favor of religious liberty.
-Of these Churches we will ask this question: How can a man, who conscientiously believes in religious liberty, worship a God who does not?
-They say to us: "We will not imprison you on account of your belief, but our God will."
-"We will not burn you because you throw away the sacred Scriptures, but their Author will."
-"We think it an infamous crime to persecute our brethren for opinion's sake, but the God whom we ignorantly worship will on that account damn his own children forever."
+At present, owing to the inroads that have been made by Liberals and Infidels, most of the Churches pretend to be in favour of religious liberty.
+Of these Churches, we will ask this question: "How can a man who conscientiously believes in religious liberty worship a God who does not?"
+They say to us: "We will not imprison you on account of your belief, but our God will.
+We will not burn you because you throw away the sacred Scriptures; but their Author will."
+"We think it an infamous crime to persecute our brethren for opinion's sake; but the God whom we ignorantly worship will on that account damn his own children for ever."
+Why is it that these Christians do not only detest the Infidels, but so cordially despise each other?

-Why is it that these Christians not only detest the infidels, but cordially despise each other?
 Why do they refuse to worship in the temples of each other?
-Why do they care so little for the damnation of men and so much for the baptism of children?
-Why will they adorn their churches with the money of thieves and flatter vice for the sake of subscriptions?
-Why will they attempt to bribe Science to certify to the writings of God?
+Why do they care so little for the damnation of men, and so much for the baptism of children?
+Why will they adorn their churches with the money of thieves, and flatter vice for the sake of subscription?
+Why will they attempt to bribe science to certify to the writings of God?
 Why do they torture the words of the great into an acknowledgment of the truth of Christianity?
-Why do they stand with hat in hand before presidents, kings, emperors, and scientists, begging, like Lazarus. for a few crumbs of religious comfort?
-Why are they so delighted to find an allusion to Providence in the message of Lincoln? are they so afraid that someone will find out that Paley wrote an essay in favor of the Epicurean philosophy, and that Sir Isaac Newton was once an infidel?
-Why are they so anxious to show that Voltaire recanted; that Paine died palsied with fear; that; the Emperor Julian cried out "Galilean, thou hast conquered": that Gibbon died a Catholic; that Agassiz had a little confidence in Moses; that the old Napoleon was once complimentary enough to say that he thought Christ greater than himself or Cæsar; that Washington was caught on his knees at Valley Forge; that blunt old Ethan Allen told his child to believe the religion of her mother; that Franklin said, "Don't unchain the tiger," and that Volney got frightened in a storm at sea?
+Why do they stand with hat in hand before Presidents, Kings, Emperors, and Scientists, begging like Lazarus for a few crumbs of religious comfort?
+Why are they so delighted to find an allusion to Providence in the message of Lincoln?
+Why are they so afraid that some one will find out that Paley wrote an essay in favour of the Epicurean Philosophy, and that Sir Isaac Newton was once an Infidel?
+Why are they so anxious to show that Voltaire recanted? that Paine died palsied with fear; that the Emperor Julian cried out, "Galilean thou hast conquered;" that Gibbon died a Catholic; that Agassiz had a little confidence in Moses; that the old Napoleon was once complimentary enough to say that he thought Christ greater than himself or Cæsar; that Washington was caught on his knees at Valley Forge; that blunt old Ethan Allen told his child to believe the religion of her mother; that Franklin said, "Don't unchain the tiger;" that Volney got frightened in a storm at sea, and that Oakes Ames was a wholesale liar?

-Is it because the foundation of their temple is crumbling, because the walls are cracked, the pillars leaning, the great dome swaying to its fall, and because Science has written over its high altar its.
-MENE, MENE, TEKEL, UPHARSIN-the old words, destined to be the epitaph of all religions?
+Is it because the foundation of their temple is crumbling, because the walls are cracked, the pillars leaning, the great dome swaying to its fall, and because science has written over the high altar its mene, mene, tekel upharsin, the old words destined to be the epitaph of all religions?